q-tee/hash/README.md

 other options available for various algorithms: hash   | definition          | note
 ------ | ------------------- | ----
-CRC 32 | Q_HASH_CRC32_NO_LUT | do not use lookup table for the hash calculation, saves 1KB of the binary size
+CRC 32 | Q_HASH_CRC32_NO_LUT | do not use lookup table for the hash calculation, saves ~1KB of the binary size

+# further information
+has opt-in integration with the [common](https://github.com/q-tee/common/) and [crt](https://github.com/q-tee/crt/) libraries. you can read about installation, contributing and look for other general information on the [q-tee](https://github.com/q-tee/) main page.